-In all cases, a carefully worded outcome letter is written by the Chair of the panel to the applicant that includes appropriate feedback from the panel meeting.
+Normally applicants will be notified of the decision within 10 working days after the panel meeting date.
+You will receive a carefully worded outcome letter written by the Chair of the panel that includes appropriate feedback from the panel meeting.
 Applicants receive further support from the TRP in making the amendments requested by the panel.
-If necessary, each applicant also receives further support from the TRP team in making any amendments requested by the Reviewers and/or Panel.
+The TRP team will be available to provide you with further support in making any amendments requested by the panel, if needed.